transccc/iot-project/README.md

 ### Steps for Computer Setup
 1. **Flashing Firmware:**
    - Hold BOOTSEL, plugg in the device with the USB and then flashh via the UF2 bootloader, by draging the file into the driver.
-2. **Plugin Installation:**
+2. **Installation:**
-   - Install Node.js, Micropython, Node-red and Mosquitto
+   - Install Node.js, Micropython, Node-red, Mosquitto and InfluxDB

 ## Putting Everything Together
 ### Circuit Diagram